wirert/SoftUni-Programming-Basics-C-/README.md

 # SoftUni
-Tasks from SoftUni for C#
+Exercises in C# from SoftUni for beginners